 We Admit It!
-The day is finally here.
-We know how patiently transfer applicants have been waiting for their admission decisions.
+The day you have been patiently waiting for is finally here.
 As of today, we have completed our spring transfer review process.
 Spring transfer decisions have been launched, and will be arriving in your inbox shortly.

 Below you will find all pertinent information about how decisions are released and what each decision means.

 - Decision emails were sent this evening (December 6th) to the email address provided in your application.

 - Though decisions have officially been launched, it will take some time for all emails to leave our server and reach your inbox.

 - Decision emails are sent to all applicants regardless of decision (assuming you submitted a completed spring transfer application).